xrviv/WalletScrutinyCom/doc/attestations.md

 - Build instructions or documentation used
 - The reproducer can update their replaceable verifications

+The user will be able to publish a verification directly or as a draft.
+In the latter case, it will not be displayed directly (only if users opt to view them), and it can be definitively published later.

 ### Trust Model
 Trust in verifications is built through:
 - Cross-verification: Other users verify verifications by following the same process